-Use the binomial distribution to calculate probabilities that an event occurs a certain number of times in a set number of trials.
+Use the binomial probability distribution to calculate probabilities that an event occurs a certain number of times in a set number of trials.
 Specifically, it calculates the probability of X events happening within N trials.
 This distribution expands on the Bernoulli distribution that can model only 1 trial.

 Suppose you want to determine how likely it is to roll a 6 on a die when you roll the die ten times.
 Additionally, let’s learn the cumulative probability of rolling a 6 four or more times.

 I’ll use statistical software to graph the results using the binomial distribution and enter a probability of 0.1667 and specify ten trials.

 The graph displays the probability rolling a 6 each number of times when you roll the die ten times.
 For example, the highest probability (0.32) occurs with rolling a 6 exactly one time in ten rolls.
 We have a 16% chance of rolling no 6s.
 We also want to determine the probability of rolling 6s four or more times.
 The shaded area sums the probabilities for four events and higher to calculate this cumulative probability.
 The cumulative probability of rolling at least four 6s is 0.06977.

 For more detailed information, read my post, The Binomial Distribution.

 Use the geometric probability distribution when you know the probability of an event occurring and want to calculate the probability of the event first occurring during a specific trial.
 In other words, if you keep drawing random samples, what is the probability of the event/characteristic first appearing on each draw?